Henrygb/Weight_Lifting/index.md

 The results of the model fit suggests that it has a perfect in-model fit on all 19622 observations, producing a confusion matrix where all values are on the diagonal.

-The 3-fold cross-validation suggests that out-of-model predictions may not be quite so exact, but should still be about 99% accurate.
+The 3-fold cross-validation suggests that out-of-model predictions should be almost perfect too: the only clues that it might not be completely perfect are the small but poositive standard deviations for accuracy and Kappa.
+Even so, the cross-validation statistics suggest that the should still be more than 99% accurate.

 ```r